Business Education | Career Readiness | Customer Service

 3. Demonstrating Effective Customer Service Skills from Scott Yamahata

-Scott Yamahata is a business education teacher who shares resources on CTE Online -- an online community where CTE teachers can find curriculum resources.
+Scott Yamahata is a business education teacher who shares resources on California Educators Together -- an online community where CTE teachers can find curriculum resources.

 One of Scott’s resources is a lesson called Demonstrating Effective Customer Service Skills.